Table of Contents

 - extra protection is provided to vulnerable people, such as children

-An IRB can require changes to research, or even not allow research, to protect participants.
-When an IRB approves a researcher's plan (called a protocol), the researcher must follow that plan exactly.
+An IRB may require changes to research, or even not allow research to take place, in order to protect participants.
+When an IRB approves a researcher's plan (called a protocol), the researcher must follow that plan.

-UCLA also has other committees to review specific issues.
+UCLA also has other committees, besides the IRBs, to review specific issues.
 Examples of these issues include financial conflicts of interest, cancer research, the safe use of x-rays and other radiation, and the use of stem cells.
 The IRBs work closely with these other committees to help protect participants.

-If you are asked to join research, but you are not sure if it is approved, you can contact the UCLA Office of Human Research Protection Program (OHRPP) to check.
+If you are asked to join research, but you are not sure if it is approved, you may contact the UCLA Office of the Human Research Protection Program (OHRPP) to check.
 OHRPP is an office that helps the IRBs.

 back to top